Johnny Depp Mental Health Allegations: Star Demands Claims Be Struck From Lawsuit

-Johnny Depp continues to be embroiled in an intense lawsuit with his former management team TMG, who the actor claims mismanaged his finances over years and by so doing resulted in troublesome financial circumstances.
-To be more exact, Depp states that he is now $40 million in debt and links his current situation to brothers Joel and Robert Mandel of TMG.
+Johnny Depp continues to be embroiled in an intense lawsuit with his former management team, TMG, which the actor claims mismanaged his finances over the years, resulting in troublesome financial circumstances.
+To be more exact, Depp states that he is now $40 million in debt and links his current situation to the brothers, Joel and Robert Mandel of TMG.

-The Mandels have however counter-sued the actor and have thereby drawn attention to his supposed extravagant spending and “psychological issues” they claim Johnny Depp suffers from.
-Additionally the brothers state that they warned Depp to curb his spending out of fear that this financial hardship would result.
+The Mandels have, however, counter-sued the actor and have thereby drawn attention to his supposed extravagant spending and “psychological issues” they claim Johnny Depp suffers.
+Additionally, the brothers state that they warned Depp to curb his spending out of fear that financial hardship would result.

 As the Toronto Sun relays, Johnny Depp is now attempting to have allegations of a “compulsive spending disorder” and “psychological issues” struck from the record and the lawsuit.

-Earlier in the month, the judge overseeing the dispute did regard TMG’s claims about Johnny Depp’s spending as having “no relevance” to the case.
-Now it seems that the Pirates of the Caribbean star is seeking to clear a couple more accusations from the record, as aforementioned.
+Earlier in the month, the judge overseeing the dispute did view TMG’s claims about Johnny Depp’s spending as having “no relevance” to the case.
+Now, it seems that the Pirates of the Caribbean star is seeking to clear a couple more accusations from the record.

 Files obtained by the Mail Online reveal Depp’s legal team’s commentary on the strategy of TMG.
-Mainly that the executives of TMG are using the lawsuit to “viciously attack” Depp by revealing the star’s spending to the public in a 28-page response to the actor’s fraud suit against them.
-Johnny’s team also insists that “inflammatory material” added about his spending and mental stability are a “a vehicle for distracting from the main issues of the case.”
+They claim the executives of TMG are using the lawsuit to “viciously attack” Depp by revealing the star’s spending to the public in a 28-page response to the actor’s fraud suit against them.
+Johnny’s team also insists that the “inflammatory material” about his spending and mental stability is “a vehicle for distracting from the main issues of the case.”

 Johnny Depp’s Spending Habits Dismissed From Management Company’s Lawsuit – https://t.co/BVgsWTqNTO #TV